 What are Isotopes?

 Isotopes are different forms of atoms of the same chemical element.
 They are different from each other as they have a different number of neutrons.
 Since the neutron number is different, their mass number also differs.

 However, the isotopes of the same element have the same number of protons and neutrons.
 Different isotopes are present in varying quantities, and we can give this as a percentage value called relative abundance.
 For example, hydrogen has three isotopes as protium, deuterium and tritium.
 Their number of neutrons and relative abundances are as follows.

 The number of neutrons a nucleus can hold differs from element to element.
 Among these isotopes, only some are stable.
 For instance, oxygen has three stable isotopes, and tin has ten stable isotopes.
-Most of the time simple elements have the same neutron number as the proton number.
-But in the heavy elements, more neutrons are there than the protons.
+Most of the time, simple elements have the same neutron number as the proton number.
+But, in heavy elements, there are more neutrons than protons.
 The number of neutrons is important to balance the stability of the nuclei.
-When the nuclei are too heavy, they become unstable and, therefore, those isotopes are becoming radioactive.
+When the nuclei are too heavy, they become unstable; therefore, those isotopes become radioactive.
 For example, 238U emits radiation and decays to much smaller nuclei.
 Isotopes may have different properties because of their different masses.
-For example, they may have different spins, thus their NMR spectra differs.
-However, their electron number is similar giving rise to a similar chemical behavior.
+For example, they may have different spins; thus their NMR spectra differ.
+However, their electron number is similar, giving rise to similar chemical behaviour.

 What is the Difference Between Allotropes and Isotopes?

 Allotropes are different forms of the same element in the molecular level.
 Isotopes are different forms of atoms of the same chemical element.
 The key difference between allotropes and isotopes is that allotropes are considered at the molecular level, whereas isotopes are considered at the atomic level.
 Moreover, a further difference between allotropes and isotopes is that the allotropes differ from each other on the way atoms are arranged while isotopes differ from each other in the number of neutrons.